inmysocks/PluginDevelopment/Readme.md

 ## Setup

-1. Clone this repo
+1. Clone this repo using `git clone --recurse-submodules https://github.com/inmysocks/PluginDevelopment.git`
+2. Go into the PluginDevelopment folder `cd PluginDevelopment`
-2. Run `Setup.sh`
+2. Run `./Setup.sh`

 ## Using this